 Final Thoughts on The 5 Best Herbal Teas to Help You Sleep Better

 For those suffering from high levels of anxiety and stress, these teas offer a natural solution to common issues like insomnia.
-Try each nightly for at least two weeks to determine how effective they are for you.

 If you are using these teas for sleep improvement, you should avoid using any sweeteners, including artificial sweeteners, as well as dairy milk.
 These additives may cause energy boosts or digestive upsets that will counteract their calming effects.